 Born and raised in the suburbs of Chicago, Scott got his start in property management in a mailroom in the Windy City.
-From there he worked his way into an assistant position and then to manager.
+From there, he worked his way into an assistant position, then to manager.
 After seven years of conducting property inspections in sub-zero temperatures, he decided it was time for a change.
-Since he had met his wife while briefly living in North Hollywood after college, they decided to head back to Southern California where she had family and they could both thaw out.
+Since he and his wife had met while Scott was briefly living in North Hollywood after college, the couple decided to head back to Southern California where she had family and they could both thaw out.

 Today, his management style is best summed up in one word – fun.
-With a goal of putting a smile on the face of the people he meets each day, Scott truly enjoys his job.
-From humble beginnings as a teenage Sandwich Artist at Subway to his office at Action, Scott’s positive attitude has impacted countless people.
+With the goal of putting smiles on the faces of the people he meets each day, Scott truly enjoys his job.
+From his humble beginnings as a teenage Sandwich Artist at Subway to his office at Action, Scott’s positive attitude has impacted countless people.

 ”If the people he encounters see him as a problem solver who isn’t afraid to have a little fun in the process, then the day is a success.

 Scott sees a successful property management team as a group of people who are appreciated and incentivized to improve people’s lives and property.
-The industry is known to have its fair share of grumpy residents who expect to get the run-around when calling a larger company.
+The industry is known for its fair share of grumpy residents who expect to get the run-around when calling a larger company.
 One of the regular highlights of Scott’s job is the moment when a caller realizes that he is listening to them and that he can do something to help.
 Scott always practices and promotes empathetic management by putting himself in the shoes of those who live in the communities that he manages.
-So when a resident of one of his communities complains that Scott can’t understand the issues the community members are dealing with because he doesn’t live there, he is always ready to empathize with their feelings and work toward a solution.
+So when a resident of one of his communities complains that Scott can’t understand the community members’ issues since he doesn’t live there, he is always ready to empathize with their feelings and work toward a solution.